hiiamboris/red-wiki/[NOTES]-How-Red-Works---A-brief-explanation.md

 Red (and Rebol) are based on research in denotational semantics that Carl Sassenrath did.
 I'll try to briefly explain the main points.

 Everything starts with a UTF-8 encoded string.
-Each valid token in this string is converted to an internal data representation - a boxed structure, called a _value slot_ or sometimes a _cell_.
-Each value is represented as a boxed structure 4 machine pointers in size.
+Each valid token in this string is converted to an internal data representation - a boxed structure 4 machine pointers in size, called a _value slot_ or sometimes a _cell_.

 Value slot is composed of a _header_ and a _payload_.
 Header contains various flags and datatype ID, payload specifies exact content of the value.
 If content doesn't fit in one value slot, then payload contains a pointer to an external _buffer_ (an array of value slots, bytes, or other units + offset and start/end addresses IIRC) with extra data.